 Throwing The Hammer

 Throwing the hammer is also very popular at the Highland Games.
 The hammer is a metal ball of 16 or 22lbs in weight, attached to a four feet shaft and thrown in a similar manner to the Olympic hammer throw.
-The winner of is decided by who throws the hammer the furthest distance, and the ladies take part in the hammer throwing.
+The winner is decided by who throws the hammer the furthest distance, and the ladies take part in the hammer throwing.

 The Games have grown in popularity worldwide, with many Scots emigrating, and taking the old traditions with them.
 Today, they’re immensely popular throughout the United States and Canada.
 Gatherings worldwide recognize the Scottish Official Board of Highland Dancing (SOBHD) as the world governing body of Highland dancing.